 Capitalised terms not defined in this Service Description are defined in Schedule 8 - (Dictionary) of the Reference Offer.
 Terms defined in this Service Description are specific to it.

-Aggregation Link means the connectivity established between a Point of Presence of the Access Seeker and an Access Provider access node, as further detailed in Annex 2 and Annex 3 of this Service Description.
+Aggregation Link means the connectivity established between a Point of Presence of the Access Seeker and an Access Provider’s access node, as further detailed in Annex 2 and Annex 3 of this Service Description.

 Connection means an individual WDC Service as described in paragraph 1.1.